-- Medium Proposal Category: A new category of GO proposal - the Medium Program - is being introduced in this Cycle.
-GO proposals will now be classified as Small (1-34 orbits), Medium (35-74 orbits), or Large (75 or more orbits) Programs based on the orbit request.
-Medium Programs will be reviewed by the panels and ranked together with the Small Programs.
-Those making the cut will proceed to the TAC, where a separate orbit pool will be available for allocation to them.
-This system replaces the orbit subsidy used in recent cycles, and is designed to ensure that the proposal acceptance rate is approximately independent of proposal size.
+- Medium Proposals are being continued as a separate proposal category.
+General Observer (GO) Proposals are classified as Small (1-34 orbits), Medium (35-74 orbits) or Large (75 or more orbits) based on orbit request.
+Medium Proposals are reviewed by the panels and ranked together with the Small Proposals.
+Those making the cut proceed to the TAC where a separate orbit pool of 600 orbits is available for them.

-- Ultraviolet (UV) Initiative: An Ultraviolet (UV) Initiative is being introduced to ensure the unique UV capabilities of Hubble are fully utilized while they still exist.
-This Initiative will use orbit allocation targets to increase the share of primary GO observing time dedicated to UV observations (wavelengths < 3200 Angstroms).
-Small, Medium, Large, and Treasury GO proposals are all eligible.
-The available UV instrument modes include ACS/SBC imaging, COS spectroscopy, STIS/MAMA imaging and spectroscopy, STIS/CCD imaging (UV gratings only) and WFC3/UVIS imaging (UV filters only).
+- The Ultraviolet (UV) Initiative introduced in Cycle 21 will continue in Cycle 22.
+This initiative is designed to take full advantage of the unique UV capabilities of Hubble while they still exist.
+It uses orbit allocation targets to increase the share of primary GO observing time dedicated to UV observations (central wavelengths < 3200 Angstroms).
+Small, Medium, Large, and Treasury GO Proposals are all eligible to benefit, as are all types of Archival proposal, but SNAP Proposals are not eligible.

 The Primer provides an introductory overview of the Hubble Space Telescope and explains how to calculate the appropriate number of orbits for an observing proposal.
 Get the Primer as: PDF [US Letter Size], PDF [A4 Size], or as HTML.